Asics Roadhawk FF Review

 SIMILAR ENTRY-LEVEL NEUTRAL SHOES

-We can think of a few shoes compared with the Roadhawk, but the Brooks Launch 4 is the closest – both in terms of the $100 MSRP and the ride quality.
+We can think of a few shoes compared with the Roadhawk, but the Brooks Launch 4 is the closest in terms of the $100 MSRP and the ride quality.

-The Asics and Brooks models are firm, though the Launch 4 has a better-padded forefoot due to blown rubber.
-The Launch 4 has a more comfortable heel collar, but it happens to be slightly heavier – by 0.4 ounces, to be precise.
+The Asics and Brooks models are firm, though the Launch 4 has a better padded forefoot due to blown rubber.
+The Launch 4 has a more comfortable heel collar, but it is slightly heavier – by 0.4 ounces, to be precise.

 Asics Roadhawk FF 2 Running Shoe Review

-If we had to choose between the Roadhawk and Launch 4, our money would be on Brooks’ shoe.
+If we had to choose between the Roadhawk and Launch 4, we would buy Brooks’ shoes.

-The Roadhawk can also be loosely compared to the $15 more expensive and cushioned Hoka Hupana and the 4 mm drop Skechers GoMeb Razor.
-At some level, even the Nike Elite 9 is comparable, if you consider the intended use-case
+The Roadhawk is also loosely compared to the $15 more expensive and cushioned Hoka Hupana and the 4 mm drop Skechers GoMeb Razor.
+At some level, even the Nike Elite 9 is comparable if you consider the intended use case.

 Read Next – Brooks Ghost 10 Review